ThomasForselius/milestone3/README.md

 - Where the application prompts for a string value, the only restriction is the length of input which must be longer than 2 letters.
 - At the main menu, the user only has 6 alternatives, any input that is a string, more than the num 6 or less than the num 1 triggeres an exception with a red print()-statement

 *In my future projects I will be looking to use pytest for testing.
-Pytest is a python framework for automated testing of code with saves time for both me as an author and anybody whom may want to for the project and test themselves*
+Pytest is a python framework for automated testing of code which saves time for both me as an author and anybody whom may want to fork the project and test themselves*

 # Deployment